Fact checkedFact Checked

 • Start off pedaling at a low intensity for 5-10 minutes.
 Switch to medium intensity for 3-5 minutes.
 Alternate between high intensity (1-3 minutes) and medium intensity (3-5 minutes) for the next 20 to 30 minutes.

 • Try HIIT for more intense exercise.
-HIIT means high-intensity interval training where you can alternate speed and intensity to burn more calories.
+HIIT means high-intensity interval training where you can alternate speed and intensity for more calories burned.

 • Proper form is also important when using an exercise bike.
 Pay attention to seat height, seat position, pedal, and handlebar positions.
 You want to be in a comfortable position without causing injury.